-Director since: November 9, 2016 Pennsylvania, U.S.A.
+November 9, 2016 Pennsylvania, U.S.A.
 Independent

-Age: 64
+Age: 65

-Member of the Human Resources Committee
+Chair of the Human Resources Committee

-Member of the Environment and Health & Safety Committee Douglas W. Muzyka - The principal occupation of Mr. Muzyka is that of a corporate director.
+Member of the Corporate Social Responsibility Committee Douglas W. Muzyka - The principal occupation of Mr. Muzyka is that of a corporate director.
 Prior to November 2017, Mr. Muzyka was Chief Science and Technology Officer of E.I.
 DuPont de Nemours, an international manufacturer of chemical products, specialty materials, consumer and industrial products.
 Previously, Mr. Muzyka was President of DuPont, Greater China and DuPont China Holding Co.
 Ltd. (2006-2010); Vice President and General Manager of DuPont Nutrition and Health, and President and CEO of E.I.
 DuPont de Nemours Canada Company (2003-2006); President and General Manager of DuPont Mexico (2001-2003).
 Since joining the DuPont organization as a research scientist in 1985, Mr. Muzyka held numerous key management roles for DuPont in Hong Kong, the U.S.A., Mexico and Canada.
 Mr. Muzyka holds bachelor's, master's and doctorate degrees in chemical engineering from the University of Western Ontario.
-Mr. Muzyka is an ex-officio board member of Chemtrade Logistics Income Fund, a TSX-listed manufacturer and supplier of industrial chemicals and services, and a member of the Governing Council of the Natural Sciences and Engineering Research Council of Canada.
+Mr. Muzyka is an ex-officio board member of Chemtrade Logistics Income Fund, a TSX-listed manufacturer and supplier of industrial chemicals and services, and serves on the board of Stella-Jones Inc., a TSX-listed manufacturer of pressure treated wood products.
+Mr. Muzyka also serves on the board of Modern Meadow, a New Jersey-based company that designs and produces biologically advanced materials.
+Mr. Muzyka is also Chairman of the National Research Council of Canada.
 To complement his strong operational and administrative skills, Mr. Muzyka also brings to the board considerable experience in new plant start-ups and new venture development in international venues.
 Mr. Muzyka was previously a director of the Company from June 8, 2006 to May 7, 2015.